MTD starts 6 April 2026: Get ready in 10 minutesSee how Provestor works →

 We may share your personal data with:

-Where services are introduced or supported through partners (for example, estate agents or platform partners), we may share limited personal data necessary for onboarding, support, and compliance.
-Partners do not receive tax or financial data unless you have authorised this.
+Where services are introduced or supported through partners (for example, estate agents or letting agents), we may share limited personal data necessary for onboarding, support, and compliance.
+Such sharing is carried out on a controller-to-controller basis.
+Partners do not receive tax return or submission data unless you have authorised this.

 If you ask us not to share your data with certain third parties, we may need to cease acting for you.